griddbnet/v2-docs/docs/sqlreference/sql-commands-supported.md

 - Create a hash partitioned table usng the column name of the partitioning key and the value of division count.
  - Specify the value from 1 to 1024 for "division_count".
 - The partitioning key requires the primary key.
 To set a key other than the primary key, the restriction in the configuration file need to be removed.
-For details, refer to the cluster definition file settings in GridDB Features Reference ([GridDB_FeaturesReference](GridDB_FeaturesReference.md)).
 - The column specified as partitioning key cannot be updated.
 - Options related to data affinity can be specified in the format "WITH (property key = property value, ...)".
 The options that can be specified are same as [normal table](#label_data_affinity_property).